pavanmishra/cup/README.md

 ## Dispeak

 All the wizard speak is quoted as below.

 > And muggles quoteth not

 ## Idiomatic or not, pythonic or not, micro or full stack...

 > Gryffindor vs Slytherin  is a passé, lets Ravenclaw vs Hufflepuff

 `web.py` is a simple and powerful web framework.
 It strikes a fine balance between do it all vs micro frameworks.
 Some parts(request/response handling) of it do feel magical, unpythonic some would say. `dispel` is a tiny layer over request/response handling of `web.py`, in doing so it does not affect the `web.py`'s internals, and makes your code look more pythonic.
-It also adds some of the routing alternatives, which can make it look even better.
+It also adds some routing alternatives, which look good to some.

 ## How to dispel?

-You can choose to write your web.py application in on of the following styles.
+You can choose to write your web.py application in on of the following ways.

 > You have several spells to ward of the charm

-`dispel`, it all started with this.
+##`dispel`, it all started with this.

 > stupefy